 I took another piece of Kydex, which would be the back of the sheath and flapped it over to form a belt loop.
 I drilled four holes, trimmed the edges, and literally bolted the halves together.
 I could have used rivets or Chicago screws, but I liked the handmade look of the bolts, which I had spray painted black.
 The knife locks in very securely.

-There it is: one handmade stock removal-style knife and a Kydex sheath, tailored to my requirements.
+There it is: one handmade stock removal-style knife and a Kydex sheath, tailored to my requirements for law enforcement work.
 I did it and you can, too.
 I dare not call myself a “knife maker” after having made only five knives.
 But, secretly, I guess I could!